spotwise/railyard/README.md

 Then open your browser and access http://localhost:3000 and you should be met with the site homepage.
 The template by default creates two test users, test1@example.com and test2@example.com, both with the password 'test'.
 Also by default, the template enables the use of Facebook, Twitter, Linkedin, Google and Office 365 although none of these will work until you have added your own API keys.

 The above command will create a Rails project with a few example models.
 Although this will work as an example it is probably not be what you want.
-To be able to customise the project the template file should be downloaded and then modified according to your needs.
-The template file is sprinkled with the text TODO where modifications should be added.
+To be able to customise the project the template files should be downloaded and then modified according to your needs.
+The main template file (railyard.rb) is sprinkled with the text TODO where modifications should be added.

 The template uses a number of default settings that need to be modified.
 At the minimum the data model should be modified before running the template to create the database schema necessary for the intended application and not leave remnants of the example models.